The ghost length and duality on the chain and cochain type levels: Abstract

 \section{Abstract}

-We establish equalities between cochain and chain type levels of maps by making use of exact functors which connect certain derived and coderived categories.
-This shows that the two types of levels are related by a sort of Eckmann-Hilton duality.
-We also discuss a variant of Koszul duality for a differential graded algebra.
+We establish equalities between cochain and chain type levels of maps by making use of exact functors which connect appropriate derived and coderived categories.
+Relevant conditions for levels of maps to be finite are extracted from the equalities which we call duality on the levels.
+Moreover, we give a lower bound of the cochain type level of the diagonal map on the classifying space of a Lie group by considering the ghostness of a shriek map which appears in derived string topology.
+A variant of Koszul duality for a differential graded algebra is also discussed.